FRRouting/frr/doc/user/ipv6.rst

 IPv6 Support
 ************

-Frr fully supports IPv6 routing.
+FRR fully supports IPv6 routing.
 As described so far, Frr supports RIPng, OSPFv3, and BGP-4+.
 You can give IPv6 addresses to an interface and configure static IPv6 routing information.
-Frr IPv6 also provides automatic address configuration via a feature called ``address auto configuration``.
+FRR IPv6 also provides automatic address configuration via a feature called ``address auto configuration``.
 To do it, the router must send router advertisement messages to the all nodes that exist on the network.

-Previous versions of Frr could be built without IPv6 support.
+Previous versions of FRR could be built without IPv6 support.
 This is no longer possible.

 Router Advertisement